TannerCarter/Professional-README-Generator/Output/README.md

   - [Questions](#questions)

   # Installation
-  Have fun x2
+  Have fun

   # Usage
-  DO NOT EVER ABUSE THE CODE....
-EVER
+  Have a whole lot of fun

   # Credits
   Xandromus